 Other Property Owned: Other property owned, consisting of real and personal property acquired through foreclosure or deed in lieu of foreclosure, is recorded at the fair value less estimated selling costs upon acquisition.
 Any initial reduction in the carrying amount of a loan to the fair value of the collateral received is charged to the allowance for loan losses.
 Revised estimates to the fair value less costs to sell are reported as adjustments to the carrying amount of the asset, provided that such adjusted value is not in excess of the carrying amount at acquisition.
-Related income, expenses, and gains or losses from operations and carrying value adjustments are included in "Miscellaneous income, net" in the Consolidated Statements of Comprehensive Income.
+Related income, expenses, and gains or losses from operations and carrying value adjustments are included in other non-interest income in the Consolidated Statements of Comprehensive Income.

-Other Investment: The carrying amount of the investments in the Rural Business Investment Companies, in which we are a limited partner and hold a non-controlling interest, are at cost and are included in "Other assets" in the Consolidated Statements of Condition.
+Other Investments: The carrying amount of the investments in the Rural Business Investment Companies, in which we are a limited partner and hold a non-controlling interest, are at cost and are included in other assets in the Consolidated Statements of Condition.
 The investments are assessed for impairment.
-If impairment exists, losses are included in "Miscellaneous income, net" in the Consolidated Statements of Comprehensive Income in the year of impairment.
+If impairment exists, losses are included in net income in the Consolidated Statements of Comprehensive Income in the year of impairment.
 Income on the investments are limited to distributions received.
 In circumstances when distributions exceed our share of earnings after the date of the investment, these distributions are applied to reduce the carrying value of the investment and are not recognized as income.

 Premises and Equipment: The carrying amount of premises and equipment is at cost, less accumulated depreciation.
 Calculation of depreciation is generally on the straight-line method over the estimated useful lives of the assets.
-Gains or losses on disposition are included in "Miscellaneous income, net" in the Consolidated Statements of Comprehensive Income.
-Depreciation and maintenance and repair expenses are included in "Other operating expenses" in the Consolidated Statements of Comprehensive Income and improvements are capitalized to the extent required by GAAP.
+Gains or losses on disposition are included in other non-interest income or other non-interest expense in the Consolidated Statements of Comprehensive Income.
+Depreciation and maintenance and repair expenses are included in other operating expense in the Consolidated Statements of Comprehensive Income and improvements are capitalized to the extent required by GAAP.